Main Policy Content

 PROCEDURES AND REVIEW:

-Job Initiation in the Libraries—Initiate a “Start a Marketing Project” form.
+Marketing Communications Project Initiation in the Libraries—Initiate a “Public Relations and Marketing Request” form.

-A member of PRaM will respond to your request within 2 working days.
-(If you do not hear back, please resend the request to safeguard against system glitches.)
-Your request sets in motion a fuller discussion of your project to define a plan of action.
+A member of PRaM will respond to your request within two working days.
+(If the requester does not hear back, they are encouraged to email UL-Public-Relations@lists.psu.edu for follow-up.)
+The request submission sets in motion a fuller discussion between the requester and a member of PRaM to define a plan of action.

-- See additional details under Guidelines UL-ADG14 Marketing Communications.
+See additional details under Guideline UL-ADG14 Marketing Communications.

 Effective Date: February 16, 2015